-Whether you feel your job interview has gone well or you have a feeling you didn’t get the job, you need to make sure that you leave the interview on a positive note.
+Whether you feel your job interview has gone well or you feel you didn’t get the job, you need to make sure that you leave the interview on a positive note.
 Remember that many people leave an interview feeling like they’ve blown it, only to receive a phone call a few days later offering them the job.
 You can never be sure what the interviewer thinks of your interview, so it’s a good idea to take every opportunity to close a job interview successfully.

 The end of the interview is what your interviewer will remember best, so make sure to leave on a strong note.
 Here are some points to keep in mind for the close of your next interview: